JiayuZou2020/DiffBEV/README.md

 ### Prepare Calibration Files
 For the camera parameters on each dataset, we write them into the corresponding _calib.json file.
 For each dataset, we upload the _calib.json to [Google Drive](https://drive.google.com/drive/folders/1Ahaed1OsA1EqlJOCHHN-MQQr2VpF8H7U) and [Baidu Net Disk](https://pan.baidu.com/s/1wEzHWkazS5vLPZJVjpzHMw?pwd=2022#list/path=%2F).

+Please change the dataset path according to the real data directory in the _[nuScenes, KITTI Raw, KITTI Odometry, and KITTI 3D Object dataset configurations](https://github.com/JiayuZou2020/DiffBEV/tree/main/configs/_base_/datasets)_.
+Modify the path of pretrained model in _model configurations_.

 ## Installation
 DiffBEV is tested on: